 When a person is living with a mental health concern and a substance abuse issue, they are described as having a dual diagnosis.
 Both conditions require treatment from experts who have experience treating clients with this type of profile.

-Here at Summit Behavioral Health, we treat clients with both co-occurring disorders as part of our services.
+Here at Serenity at Summit, we treat clients with both co-occurring disorders as part of our services.

 5 Things You Didn’t Know About Dual Diagnosis – But Should

 1. There Is A Definite Link Between Mental Illness And People With Substance Abuse Issues

 - Three-quarters of people with alcohol and substance abuse problems may also be dealing with a mental illness.